-The employer must enroll an executive and his family into the FASDAC fund which pays the medical expenses up to a certain limit.
-This fund is usually handled through payroll.
+The employer must enroll an executive and his family into the FASDAC fund, which pays the medical expenses up to a certain limit.
+This fund is usually handled through the payroll.

 Middle Managers in Commerce Sector

-Employers have no obligations for life insurance, personal accident insurance, or long-term care insurance.
+Employers have no obligations for life, personal accident, or long-term care insurance.

 Retirement is based on different sub-sectors contracts, so the rules are vast.
-The main one to know is that if there are 50 employees or more, the employer must pay into the TFR (severance fund), into a pension fund, or into the INPS (Italian Institute of Social Security).
-Employers with under 50 employees is subject to individual company agreement.
+The main one to understand is if there are 50+ employees, the employer must pay into the TFR (severance fund), a pension fund, or the INPS (Italian Institute of Social Security).
+Employers with under 50 employees are subject to individual company agreements.